Manu098vm/Tera-Finder/README.md

 Create the `PKHeX/plugins` folder if not already existing.

-Open PKHeX and you'll find the tools this Plugin offers under `Tools -> Tera Raid Plugin`.
+Open PKHeX and you'll find the tools this Plugin offers under `Tools -> Tera Finder Plugin`.

 If you have any issues with the steps described above, feel free to ask for support in my [Discord server](https://discord.gg/F9nMfvw9sS).